 - 1. To ascertain the company enterprise's profitability. - 2.
 To obtain advice regarding the demands of employees for pay raises and bonuses. - 3.
 To ascertain the commercial enterprise's liquidity. - 4.
 To ascertain the company's solvency. - 5.
 To be aware of the enterprise's debt to equity ratio. - 6.
 To ascertain the commercial enterprise's operational efficiency. - 7.
+To give bankers and other lenders crucial information so they can lend money to businesses. - 8.
 To be aware of the commercial enterprise's entire performance.